alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 ![Newton Raphson Method](https://i.imgur.com/huJ8gEc.png)

 You may think how finding the root can help in optimization.
-For optimization of a function $f(x)$, maximum and minima, happens at $f'(x)$= 0.
+This is because  optimization of a function $f(x)$, maximum and minima, happens at $f'(x)$= 0.
 So we can use the same method as above but instead of solving for  $f(x)$=0, we need to solve for $f'(x)$=0.
 We can use the same equation and substitute $f'(x)$  instead of $f(x)$.

 $x_1$ = $x_0$ - $f'(x_0)$/$f''(x_0)$

 You can see that in Newton's method we need to take the second derivative of the function to solve the equation.
 This makes it more complex than Gradient descent, which only needs the first derivative.

-### Gradient Descent

 The gradient descent method is much simpler than Newton's method.
-How it relates to ML is by the concept of Cost function or also called the Loss Function
+How it relates to ML is by the concept of Cost/Loss function.
-### Cost Function
+### Cost/Loss Function

-It is a function wich represents the difference between the expected value and the actual value as the base.
+**It is a function which represents the difference between the expected value and the actual value as the base.**

 $$
 \begin{aligned}